Robotic Pool Cleaners VS Suction: 5 Reasons Why It’s Better Your Cleaner Sucks

 They send it through the pool filter and sanitiser to kill bacteria.

 And then the clean water is pumped out throughout the pool.

 While suction cleaners harness the power of water, robotic cleaners just blow water around the pool.
 They do not directly take it to your pool’s specially designed filtration and sanitising system.

-A poor choice in cleaner could leave sections of your pool stagnant, creating the perfect conditions for algae to grow.
+A poor choice in cleaner could leave sections of your pool stagnant, creating the perfect conditions for green pool water from algae growth.